Susan Oguya: Career

 In 2010, motivated and angered by newspaper reports that middlemen were exploiting rural farmers, she and two other collaborators co-founded MFarm Kenya Limited, with Oguya working as chief technology officer, responsible for coding, testing and troubleshooting the mobile app, from October 2010 until July 2012.
-She then spent the next two years developing and strengthening the business application of the app, by interacting with clients, funders, business partners and coders, in her capacity as chief operating officer of MFarm Kenya Limited.
+She spent the next two years developing and strengthening the business application of the app, by interacting with clients, funders, business partners and coders, in her capacity as chief operating officer of MFarm Kenya Limited.
 As of December 2012, the company had 18 full-time employees and over 7,000 clients regionally.
 In 2015 when she completed graduate school in Italy, she relocated to the United States, working as a senior designer at Dalberg Global Development Advisors, based in New York, New York since August 2015.

 Other considerations

-In 2014, Forbes Magazine listed Susan Oguya among the "10 Female Tech Founders To Watch In Africa".
+In 2014, Forbes magazine listed Oguya among the "10 Female Tech Founders To Watch In Africa".